RETURN TO ODDS N' ENDS PAGE | E-MAIL ME

 and may have even run for public office under a specific party in the past,

-but for the election they would remain unaffiliated in an effort to hopefully
+but for this election they would remain unaffiliated in an effort to hopefully

 reduce the rancor seen in most elections as well as greatly diminish a candidate's